maoueh/nugrant/README.md

 both syntax, only the method syntax can be used since this is not provided by this plug-in but by Vagrant itself.

+##### Tips

+Each non-final parameter (i.e a parameter that contains other parameters and not a scalar value) is in fact a [Bag](/lib/nugrant/bag.rb) object.
+You can call any defined methods on it.
+Since this object is also [Enumerable](http://ruby-doc.org/core-2.0/Enumerable.html), you can do neat things like iterating over your values or filtering them.

+##### Restricted keys

+Method access has the neat advantage of being beautiful to the eye.
+However, the drawback of using this retrieval syntax is that not all keys are permitted.
+As explained in the [Tips](#tips) section, the object you are calling when using method access is in fact of type [Bag](/lib/nugrant/bag.rb).
+Hence, if you are using a key which collapse with ones of Bag's keys, it will call the method instead of given you the value of you parameter.
+At best, you will get a weird behavior and at worst a stack trace when trying to access the parameter.

+If you really want to use one of the restricted keys, simply ensure to always use array access method.

+The list of restricted keys can be accessed using command `vagrant user restricted-keys`.

 #### Default values

 When using parameters, it is often needed so set default values